 Castle Hill buttercup

 Kura Tāwhiti is a refuge for hidden treasures - some of the rarest and most endangered plants in Canterbury.
 Once covered in tōtara and tall shrubs, the area was cleared 600 years ago by fire and has been grazed for almost 150 years.
 Tussock and pasture are now the norm, with one lone, surviving tōtara nearby.

-Two very rare plants that prefer to live in limestone landscapes have hung on at Kura Tawhiti.
+The Castle Hill Basin is also home to two other very rare plants that prefer to live in limestone landscapes.
 These are limestone wheatgrass (Australopyrum calcis subspecies obtatum) and a tiny 3 cm high sedge (Carex inopinata).
-A shrubland restoration project within the reserve hopes to recreate the habitat for these botanical treasures.

 History and culture